“Casting all your care upon Him, for He cares for you.”

 God has our well-being at heart.
 He takes a personal interest in everything about us.

 The Greek indicates that God’s care for us is constant.
-His faithfulness is unending.
-His mercy is new every morning (Lamentations 3:21-23).
+His faithfulness is unending and eternal.
+His faithful mercy is new every morning (Lamentations 3:21-23).
 No matter how fickle life may be, God’s faithfulness is new every morning.

 God has us at heart.